France World Cup Betting Odds

 Final

-France v Paraguay - Match Facts
+France v England - Match Facts

 France World Cup Bet Builder Bets